charlie-casserly/CV/README.md

 ## Charlie Casserly

+Under Construction

-A sentence about who and what you are.
+<strike>A sentence about who and what you are.
 Then a sentence about what you've achieved.
-And then a sentence about what excites you about tech.
+And then a sentence about what excites you about tech.</strike>

-I am an ambitious Junior Developer, very excited to continue problem solving and challenging myself in a role where I can extend my programming knowledge.
+I am an ambitious Junior Developer, recent graduate of Makers Academy, with previous experience in Electrical Installation and Maintenance.
+I am passionate about both problem solving and tech and I am very excited to land a role where I can challenge myself and extend my programming knowledge.
-I am eager to take on a career in the tech industry in or around London, where I hope to further expand my knowledge in Full-Stack development.
+I am hoping to find a role in the tech industry in or around London, where I can further expand my knowledge in Full-Stack development.

 ## Projects